Finite-dimensional monomial algebras are determined by their automorphism group

 A quotient $\KK[\XX]/I$ of a polynomial algebra by a monomial ideal is called a monomial algebra.
 The algebra $\KK[\XX]$ is naturally $\ZZ^n_{\geq 0}$-graded and under this grading every monomial ideal $I$ is a graded ideal.
 Therefore, the quotient $\KK[\XX]/I$ inherits a natural $\ZZ^n_{\geq 0}$-grading given by $\deg \quot{\XX}^m=m$ if $m\notin \supp(I),$ where $\quot{\XX}^m$ denotes the image of $\XX^m$ in $\KK[\XX]/I$.
 Recall that if $m\in \supp(I)$, then $\quot{\XX}^m=0$.
 In the sequel, we always regard $\KK[\XX]/I$ as a $\ZZ^n_{\geq 0}$-graded algebra.
 This grading naturally corresponds to an action of the torus $T=\GM^n$ given by $\mathbf{t}\cdot \XX^\alpha=\alpha(\mathbf{t})\XX^\alpha$.

 Following \cite{DLMR24}, we say that a monomial ideal is full if $\XX^{e_i}\not\in I$ for every $1\leq i\leq n$.
-In this paper, \emph{we assume that all monomial ideals $I$ are full and that all monomial algebras are finite dimensional as $\KK$-vector spaces}.
+In this paper, \emph{we assume that all monomial ideals $I$ are full and that all monomial algebras are finite-dimensional as $\KK$-vector spaces}.
 In particular, $e_i\not\in\supp(I)$ for every $1\leq i\leq n$ and $\supp^c(I)$ is assumed to be finite.